Tikopg11/Hello-World/README.md

-HELLO WORLd
+HELLO WORLD

-i will play minecrafft at four thirty
+i will play minecraft at four thirty